-Engaging Climate-Adaptation Strategies for Provincial Highway 18-proven climate-proof methodologies for resilient and scenic highways
+Climate-adaptative Program Management for Provincial Highway 18-Functional climate-proof strategies for the resilient and scenic highway

 Provincial Highway 18, also known as the Alishan Highway, is a vital scenic route in Taiwan connecting to the Alishan National Scenic Area.
-A specific section, Wuwantsai (markers 42-45K), characterized by steep slopes and hairpin turns, has historically been prone to severe landslides triggered by heavy rainstorms and typhoons.
+The Wuwantsai section characterized by steep slopes and hairpin turns has historically been prone to severe landslides triggered by heavy rainstorms and typhoons.
 A major disaster occurred in June 2003, collapsing 200 meters of embankment and washing away 6 hectares of slopes.
-Monitoring data collected since 2000 indicated significant surface movement correlated with precipitation, especially during the rainy season and after typhoons.
+Monitoring data collected since 2000 indicated significant surface movement correlated with precipitation during the rainstorms and typhoons

 Picture1 Wuwantsai (Provincial Highway 18 markers 42-45K)

-The 2003 event affected over 50 hectares adjacent to Wuwantsai, necessitating urgent climate-adaptation strategies to prevent future failures.
-A collaboration between the Yunlin-Chiayi-Tainan Region Branch Office of the Highway Bureau (THB) and Land Engineering Consultants (LEC) spearheaded a multi-phase effort from 2003 to 2024.
+A climate-adaptative program management with functional strategies, led by the Yunlin-Chiayi-Tainan Region Branch Office of the Highway Bureau (THB) and collaborated by the Land Engineering Consultants (LEC), and the Department of Biological Resources of National Chiayi University (NCYU), spearheaded a multi-phase strategy spanning from 2003 to 2025.
 Initial investigations (2003-2006) involved rerouting the roadway with new hairpin turns to bypass the major collapse zone and avoid headward erosion, alongside detailed geological and hydrological analyses.
-These analyses revealed geological vulnerabilities, including the presence of the Tatou and Kungtien faults and fractured sandstone/shale in the landslide zone.
-Hydrological studies confirmed continuous headward erosion as a major collapse cause and showed underground water tables rising significantly (up to 26 meters) after typhoons.
+These analyses revealed geological vulnerabilities, including the presence of the Tatou and Kungtien faults, as well as fractured sandstone and shale in the landslide zone.
+Hydrological studies confirmed continuous headward erosion as a major collapse cause and showed underground water tables rising significantly—up to 26 meters—after typhoons.

 Picture2 Landside Zone & Influence Area

-Based on these findings, comprehensive climate-proof methodologies were implemented between 2007 and 2024.
-Effective water management was crucial, involving surface drainage networks (berms, cascade drains) and subsurface French drains to control runoff and underground water.
-A key component was an extensive stormwater well system, comprising eight deep wells (45-52 meters) designed to rapidly lower the underground water table and reduce pore pressure; four wells were later interconnected to enhance drainage capacity.
-Slopes and embankments were reinforced using prestressed anchors, piling systems, sustainable erosion protection techniques like vegetation and gabion walls, and a check dam system with reinforced earth walls at the landslide toe to halt headward erosion.
-Furthermore, long-term monitoring using advanced technologies like LiDAR, UAVs, and satellite imagery has tracked the project's effectiveness.
+Based on these findings, comprehensive and functional climate-proof strategies were implemented over the subsequent decades.
+Effective water management was crucial, involving surface drainage networks like berms and cascade drains, alongside subsurface French drains to control runoff and groundwater.
+A key component was an extensive stormwater well system, comprising eight deep wells (4.5 meters in diameter and 45-52 meters deep) designed to reduce pore pressure.
+An interconnected system of four of these wells was later constructed to collect and drain excess groundwater even faster.
+Concurrently, slopes and embankments were reinforced using prestressed anchors, piling systems, check dams with reinforced earth walls at the landslide toe, and sustainable erosion protection techniques like gabion walls.

 Picture3 Stormwate Well & Horizontal French Drains